NB: This guide was correct at time of writing, but things do change. I will try to keep it updated.

 Flip Chance - Chance of flipping the face horizontally.
 Helps create more angles for the NN to learn from.

-Once you have you model settings as you want them, hit OK to save the configuration and close the window.
+Once you have the model settings as you want them, hit OK to save the configuration and close the window.

 NB: Hitting OK will save the options on all tabs, so make sure you review them carefully.
 You can hit Cancel to cancel any of your changes or Reset to revert all values to their default setting.